 Scoliosis is a condition of the spine in which the spine curves sideways in an "S" shape, either to the right or left side.
 This different from the condition known as kyphosis, where the spine has an abnormal, forward-oriented curvature.

-View an animation on adult and juvenile scoliosis.
+This video provides an animated illustration of on adult and juvenile scoliosis.

 Scoliosis can affect the spine in any of its three major sections:

-Scoliosis is primarily diagnosed in children and adolescents, although it can develop in adults later in life.
-Adolescent idiopathic scoliosis is the type of scoliosis seen most frequently by spine surgeons and comprises 80% of all spinal deformities.
+Scoliosis is primarily diagnosed in children and adolescents.
+Adolescent idiopathic scoliosis is the type of scoliosis seen most frequently by spine surgeons, representing 80% of all spinal deformity cases.

 Typically, scoliosis is first noticed by a child’s pediatrician, family member or school nurse.
 As an initial screening method, healthcare professionals use the Adams forward-bending test to look for the presence of any asymmetry of the torso or shoulder blades, or for protrusion of the shoulder blades.
 The medical evaluation for scoliosis includes a physical exam and spinal imaging.

 A doctor may also use scoliometer to measure the amount of trunk inclination (the curve) or rotation (twisting of the spine).
-A child or adolescent with a curvature measuring 7 degrees or greater will be referred to an orthopedist for further evaluation and monitoring.
-A diagnosis for scoliosis is made when the curvatue that exceeds 10 degrees.
+A child or adolescent with a curvature measuring seven degrees or greater will be referred to an orthopedist for further evaluation and monitoring.
+A diagnosis for scoliosis is made when the curvature that exceeds 10 degrees.

+To assess the curve further, X-ray images or low-dose radiation EOS images are taken from the front and side views.
 Parents who are concerned about exposing their child to radiation during medical imaging should consult a doctor to learn whether EOS imaging is an appropriate alternative to traditional X-rays.
 EOS imaging has several safety and diagnostic advantages, especially for children or teens who may need to have multiple images taken over time to monitor the progression of their scoliosis.
-These include:

 Treatments may be surgical or nonsurgical, and they also vary depending on the type of scoliosis a person has, and the age at which they develop it.

-Treatment for adolescent idiopathic scoliosis determined by the degree of the spinal curve at the time of diagnosis and by the anticipated progression of that curve.
+The treatment for adolescent idiopathic scoliosis is determined by the degree of the spinal curve at the time of diagnosis and by the anticipated progression of that curve.
 Mild cases may not require any treatment.
-More significant cases may be treated nonsurgically, using braces, or with spine fusion surgery.
+More significant cases may be treated nonsurgically, using braces, or with spinal fusion surgery.

-For curves measuring less than 25 degrees, the orthopedist may recommend frequent monitoring to see if additional intervention becomes necessary.
+For curves measuring less than 25 degrees, the orthopedist may recommend frequent monitoring to determine whether additional intervention becomes necessary.